awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ORDER BY age(relfrozenxid) DESC LIMIT 50;
 ```

-### Determining if Autovacuum Is Currently Running and For How Long<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AutovacuumRunning"></a>
+### Determining if autovacuum is currently running and for how long<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AutovacuumRunning"></a>

 If you need to manually vacuum a table, you need to determine if autovacuum is currently running\.
 If it is, you might need to adjust parameters to make it run more efficiently, or terminate autovacuum so you can manually run VACUUM\.